 Celiac disease is a digestive disease triggered by eating a type of protein found in grains or prepared foods called gluten.
 It causes bloating, diarrhea, constipation, gas, vomiting, foul-smelling fatty stools and stomach pain.
 It may even manifest as a skin rash.

 About one in 141 Americans has celiac disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
-The main treatment for celiac disease is following a gluten-free diet.
+The main treatment for celiac disease is following a strict gluten-free diet.

 Crohn’s disease causes inflammation in the digestive tract, and about half a million Americans have Crohn’s disease.
 Like ulcerative colitis, it is a type of inflammatory bowel disease, or IBD.

 It usually affects the small intestine, but can affect any part of the digestive tract.
 The most common symptoms are weight loss, stomach cramps and diarrhea.

 Researchers think that several factors cause Crohn’s.
 These include autoimmune reactions, family history and stress.

 With proper treatment, symptoms can go into remission.
 The most common type of treatment is medication to control inflammation and reduce immune system activity.
 These include corticosteroids, immunomodulators such as methotrexate and biologic therapies such as tumor necrosis factor inhibitors adalimumab or infliximab.

 Ulcerative colitis, or UC, is a chronic disease that causes inflammation and ulcers, or sores, on the lining of the large intestine.
 Like Crohn’s, it’s a type of IBD.

 Symptoms of UC include feeling tired, fever, weight loss, urgent need to have a bowel movement, nausea, anemia and loss of appetite.
 These symptoms may disappear for weeks or years and can range from mild to severe.